 4. Make a salad dressing

-Why not trying to blend your overripe carrots, onions and cucumbers, and add some olive oil, vinegar and condiments.
+Why not try to blend your overripe carrots, onions and cucumbers and add some olive oil, vinegar and condiments?
 See how it goes.

 5. Bake a quick bread

-One of the most popular ones is banana bread, but the truth is you can use many other ingredients.
+One of the most popular is banana bread, but you can use many other ingredients.
 Blueberry pancakes?
 Peach muffins?
 Be creative and test your limits.
 Why not try avocado brownies, beetroot brownies or sweet potato spice cakes?

 6. Make smoothies & juices

 The compote is the sweet version of puree.
 Sadly, it is also underrated.
 It is a great healthy option to add to your dessert menu.
-It is simple for you to make, and ideal for customers with a sweet tooth who want “something small”.
+It is simple for you to make and ideal for customers with sweet teeth who want “something small”.
 A win-win for everyone.